akmaz/ContactUsPage/README.md

 ### Prerequisites
 To run the project, you will need:
-* JDK 8 - you can download from [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+* JDK 8 - you can download [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+* Eclipse - you can download [here](https://www.eclipse.org/downloads/packages/).
 * Selenium WebDriver - used version 3.141.59.
 You can download [here](https://www.seleniumhq.org/download/).
 * Apache POI - used version 4.1.0.